Strangers Almanac: Background and production

 The first notes heard on the album – Adams picking out a slow acoustic guitar line at the beginning of "Inn Town" – were played using an Alvarez guitar purchased for $100 at a Nashville pawn shop.
 Adams had arrived in Nashville without a guitar because of an unfortunate mishap: on the day they were leaving for Nashville, the band met in a parking lot to load their gear into a van for the trip.
 After loading their gear, everyone hopped in the van and drove off.
-It was only later that they realized they'd left Adams' guitars behind, still sitting in the parking lot.
+It was only later that they realized they'd left Adams's guitars behind, still sitting in the parking lot.
 The title of the album's opening track is a reference to fellow North Carolinian/Superchunk frontman Mac McCaughan and his band Wwax, who released a song with the same title.

 The song "Excuse Me While I Break My Own Heart Tonight" features Alejandro Escovedo on vocals.
 The band had previously covered Escovedo's True Believers song "The Rain Won't Help You When It's Over", which is featured on Disc 2 of the album's 2008 reissue.

 The understated piano accents on "Avenues" were played by Adams.
 Producer Scott believes that this was the first time that the young songwriter had ever played piano on a recording.

 About the song "Losering", Adams says: "I love 'Losering' because I think it makes a beautiful statement with only about six words.
 I coulda put more extremely well-written, musically perfect songs on the record but decided not to because I was proud of the fact that there was finally some experimenting going on in the band.
 And 'Losering' was one of them – 'Losering' was originally just about a six or seven-bar little hymn that I was writing, like Sun Ra or somebody might do – like A Love Supreme, you know, where they just mumble that in succession at the end of that Coltrane record?
 I kinda wanted to do something like that but maybe with an influence from The Byrds, you know.
 And I was really proud of that; I really thought that was amazing, so I love listening to it."